 Once the data retrieval is complete, then you can view the time-series data, as well as graphing the data for the period of data.

-The data can also be accessed with Infinity Systems.
+The data can also be accessed with Infinity System.
 The below image shows the gauging stations which provided data on the 29th January 2018.

-The data would then be periodically updated and then the data can then be graphed, analysed and interrogated within Infinity Systems with notifications generated as required.
+The data would then be periodically updated and then the data can then be graphed, analysed and interrogated within Infinity System with notifications generated as required.